yandeu/postgres-browser-proxy/README.md

 ## Example

-It looks like this in you client-side javascript.
+It looks like this in your client-side javascript.
 _More examples are in the [examples directory](./examples)._

 ```js